 In this article, we are going to go over the suspension system in the car.
 After reading, you will understand the purpose of a suspension system, the main parts of a suspension, and how the suspension system all works together.

 A car suspension system is responsible for allowing the vehicle to drive straight and smoothly on the road without any jerkiness or discomfort.
 There are several components of a suspension system which make this possible, such as the shock absorbers, springs, wheels, struts, and tires.

 If you didn’t have a suspension system in your vehicle, then the driving experience would be absolutely miserable.

-We all depend on our suspension system to provide steadiness in the vehicle, especially when driving over rough terrains.
-The suspension system gives our tires traction on the road so that the vehicle doesn’t swerve or pull away from moving straight.
+We all depend on our suspension system to provide stability in the vehicle, especially when driving over rough terrains.
+The suspension system gives our tires traction on the road so that the vehicle doesn’t swerve or pull to the right or left when it should be driving straight.
 This is important when driving over potholes, debris, and other unforeseen obstacles on the road.

 Whenever your vehicle hits something bumpy, your tires and wheels are the first to receive that energy.
 If it is a minor bump, then your tires and wheels may be able to absorb most or all this energy.
 But if the bump is much bigger and more severe, then a majority of the energy gets sent to the inner frame of your vehicle.

 The suspension system protects the frame by absorbing this energy instead.
 This is the frame which supports the passenger cabin where the driver and passengers sit.

 If there was no suspension system, this energy would cause everyone in the cabin to bounce around.
 It would be like getting hit in a go-kart.
 This is often why you’ll know if you have a faulty suspension component because the symptoms will be more than obvious as you’re driving.

 The chassis of your vehicle consists of wheels, tires, a suspension system, and a steering system.
 The suspension system consists of anti-sway bars, springs, and dampeners.